 This brings up an important point: NYC is home to the most diverse community of cyclists in the world but they're not all on Strava.
 So take these rankings with a grain of salt because the true lap leaders have been out there for decades.

 Local Legends counts the last 90 for ton of random segments.
 The Most Laps goes all the way back to when you joined Strava and only counts the segments that matter.

-Technically, any Strava user can sign up but it probably helps if you ride laps in Prospect Park.
+Technically, any Strava user can sign up but it probably helps if you ride laps in Prospect Park or Central Park.

 The Most Laps was conceived, designed, and built by Josh Kadis, a cyclist, web developer, and product manager from Brooklyn.

-The most important thing is that we do not collect or retain any of your data without your consent.
-Once you authorize The Most Laps to access your Strava account, we look back through your past segment efforts and calculate your all-time, yearly, and monthly totals, and the most laps in a single ride.
-Then we check automatically to see if you've ridden any new laps, and we add those to your stats.
+When you sign up, you authorize The Most Laps to access your Strava data.
+Then we look back through your past segment efforts and calculate your all-time, yearly, and monthly totals, and the most laps you've done in a single ride.

 From your Strava profile, we store your user id, first and last names, a link to your profile photo, and your email address.
-Unless you subscribe to our newsletter, we will only use your email address for administrative purposes.
-We'll never share it with anyone.
+(Note: If you signed up after January 15, 2019, we don't have your email address.)

 Private rides (or "activities" in Strava's technical terminology) are included in your total stats.
 However, information that could identify any specific ride is never displayed on the site.

 Yes, no problem.
 Email us and we'll take care of it right away.